 9: Repurposed Leftover Wood

-If you really want a budget-friendly fencing project, you can just repurpose any leftover wood in your house.
+If you really want a budget-friendly fencing project, you can just repurpose any leftover timbers in your house instead disposing the wood.
 Besides, recycling materials can be environmentally friendly, which benefits everyone.

 You can repurpose old metal sheets that you artfully pieced together or recycle still-solid pieces of your old wooden fence in varied lengths and painted.